The Future CFO of the Year Award, partnered by ACCA

 Maya Rogers - University of Sheffield, Law

-Maya is a final-year law student at the University of Sheffield and has completed an exchange year at Utrecht University in the Netherlands.
-She has enjoyed a range of legal experiences including volunteering at the FreeLaw clinic and in-house placements at Aston Martin and St Thomas’ Hospital.
-She is particularly excited to partake in vacation schemes at two leading law firms this summer.
-Maya is the president of the Edward Bramley Law Society and she runs a legal blog called The Pro Bono Law Student.
+Maya is now a future trainee solicitor with Allen & Overy.
+She studied law at the University of Sheffield and completed an exchange year at Utrecht University in the Netherlands.
+She has enjoyed a range of legal experiences including volunteering at the FreeLaw clinic, in-house placements at Aston Martin and St Thomas’ Hospital and vacation schemes at two leading law firms.
+Maya is also the president of the Edward Bramley Law Society and she runs a legal blog called The Pro Bono Law Student.
 Her other interests include cheerleading, gymnastics and netball.

 Chenshihui (Linda) Lin | Imperial College London | Biochemistry Christy O'Neil | Lancaster University | Law Laura Wood | University of Glasgow | Law with German Language Maya Rogers | University of Sheffield | Law Ming Tay | University College London | Law Payal Shah | University of Warwick | Law Shahid Choudhury | University of Birmingham | Law Syed Islam | University of Bath | Politics with Economics Victoria Anichina | University of Oxford | Jurisprudence